INSRapperswil/green-path-optimizer/README.md

 # green-path-optimizer [@OST](https://www.ost.ch/en/)

+Is an application framework for simulating a proof-of-concept environment that demonstrates an approach to gaining transparency on the environmental costs of network paths and optimising the flow of data within that network to reduce the carbon footprint caused by its operation.

-Is an application framework with the following components:
+**Currently** it contains the following components:

 - **Network** based on BMv2 software switches capable of:
   - Collecting inband network telemetry (INT) data regarding energy efficiency of network paths using the IOAM protocol